stephskardal/rails_admin_import/README.md

 ## File format

+The format is inferred by the extension (.csv, .json or .xlsx).

 ### CSV

 The first line must contain attribute names.
 They will be converted to lowercase and underscored (First Name ==> first_name).